Mattia-Ingrassia/SimilarityBasedRandomForestClassifier/data/breast_cancer_wisconsin/README.md

 - **Class Distribution**:
   - M: 212
   - B: 357

 ---

 ## File Structure

 - `breast_cancer_wisconsin.csv`: Main dataset file.
 - `README.md`: Documentation file (this file).
 - `configuration.json`: Configuration file containing the istructions for DatasetPreprocessor.
+- `results_images/`: A folder containing the charts of the metrics analyzed.
+- `results_metrics.json`: The json file containing the results of the models for this dataset.

 ---